fyngyrz/aa_macro/README.md

 ![macro\(\)](tease.png)

-I don't particularly appreciate WYSIWYG HTML/CSS editors, as they may generate sub-par code, may break with any application or library or operating system upgrade, and in the end, I have zero control over where and when they break, or any particular assurance I can easily correct
+I don't use WYSIWYG HTML/CSS editors, as they may generate sub-par code, may break with any application or library or operating system upgrade, and in the end, I have zero control over where and when they break, or any particular assurance I can easily correct